coreos/fleet/Documentation/deployment.md

 cat ~/.ssh/id_rsa.pub | ./fleetctl-inject-ssh.sh simon
 ```

-Any arguments past the first to `fleetctl-inject-ssh.sh` are passed directly to `fleetctl`.
+All but the first argument to `fleetctl-inject-ssh.sh` are passed directly to `fleetctl`.

 ```
 cat ~/.ssh/id_rsa.pub | ./fleetctl-inject-ssh.sh simon --tunnel 19.12.0.33